 And of course, this mega transformation movement was supported by other complementing technology forces such as AI, ML, IoT, etc., which enabled businesses to provide intelligently, connected and secure digital experiences.

 Why is Everyone Talking About Blockchain?

-In the consumer world, if you got an orange from Walmart and wanted to track its origins – where it was picked from originally, what processes did it go through before it got to the store, and is it safe for you to consume it, you will now be able to track this using the Blockchain technology.
+In the consumer world, if you got an orange from a grocery store and wanted to track its origins – where it was picked from originally, what processes did it go through before it got to the store, and is it safe for you to consume it, you will now be able to track this using the Blockchain technology.

 Let’s take a few other examples from the enterprise world.
 In financial services, for instance, Blockchain technology can be used to reduce the time for a reconciliation of ledgers and accounts by creating a ‘single source of truth’ and granting access to all parties.
 In healthcare, providers, regulators, and agencies can now use Blockchain to maintain patient records a lot more securely.

 This can also help insurance companies improve transaction monitoring and suspicious activities investigation.
 The retail supply chain and manufacturers are using Blockchain to record the movement of branded goods from manufacturing and delivery hubs to POS.
 This would help to increase the authenticity and correct any counterfeit flows.